gustwindjs/gustwind/documentation/concepts.md

 ---
 You'll learn how different concepts of Gustwind go together on this page.
 It's self-similar in many ways and if you are familiar with technologies such as HTML, Tailwind, or React, likely you'll get used to it fast.

 At its core, the page engine is an interpolating template interpreter that allows data binding.
 That means there's special syntax for connecting data with your pages and components.
+The data binding itself happens at [routing level](/routing/) and here we focus on the component and layout level.

 ## Components